 This tool is all about competitor research and allows you to look at affiliates and trademarks, and it gives you competitor results on Google, Bing, Yahoo, YouTube, and Baidu.
 That’s a lot of valuable insight.
 You can also find out about their blogs, websites, shopping, and more.

 If you’re a local pizza parlor that just opened, don’t beat yourself up because you’re not dominating the internet like Papa John’s or Domino’s.

-Of course, you can look at what the big players in your industry are doing (how could you not), but when you are assessing your competition, first focus on those brands that are of a similar size and target audience as yours.
+Of course, you can look at what the big players in your industry are doing (how could you not), but when you assess your competition, first focus on those of a similar size and target audience as yours.

 Use more than one tool

 Don’t just use one tool.
-Get multiple sets of data from different sources to help you get the full picture.
+Get multiple sets of data from different sources to help you get the whole picture.